ng2-ui/auto-complete/README.md

 As a contributor, it's NOT required to be skilled in Javascript nor Angular.
 You can contribute to the following;

 * Updating README.md
 * Making more and clearer comments
 * Answering issues and building FAQ
 * Documentation
 * Translation

 In result of your active contribution, you will be listed as a core contributor on https://ng2-ui.github.io, and a member of ng2-ui too.

-If you are interested in becoming a contributor and/or a member of ng-ui, please send me email to `allenhwkim AT gmail.com` with your github id.
+If you are interested in becoming a contributor and/or a member of ng-ui, please send me email to `allenhwkim AT gmail.com` with your GitHub id.

 ## For Developers